G4Q95/AutoShortsWebApp/docs/R2-Refactoring-Plan.md

     *   **Refine `R2-Deletion-Fix.md`:** Ensure it clearly explains the *final, refactored* solution.
     *   **Archive Historical Docs:** Clearly mark `Cloudflare-R2-Reconfig-Part-2, 3, 4` as "Historical" or "Outdated" in their titles or introduction, explaining they document the *process* but not the final implementation state after refactoring.
 Add a link to the updated `R2-Deletion-Fix.md` or relevant README section.
     *   **Code Documentation:** Ensure docstrings and comments in the code itself are accurate.

+**8. Bulk Purge Solution (Conclusion)**
+    *   **Problem:** Initial attempts to create a reliable method for bulk purging the R2 bucket via debug endpoints or docker exec commands failed due to credential loading issues and timeouts.
+    *   **Solution:** A standalone Python script, `r2_purger.py`, was created in the project root.
+This script uses dedicated, permanent API credentials ("R2 Admin Token") configured directly within it.
+    *   **Usage:** The script can be run manually (`python r2_purger.py`) whenever a full bucket purge is needed.
+It prompts for confirmation twice before deleting.
+    *   **Status:** This provides a robust, independent method for bulk deletion without interfering with the application's normal R2 operations.